calderete/the-cult-of-life/pages/text/chapters/reformaent.md

 Prix: "This will sting a bit at first, but should go numb right after"<br>
 Shemeshea: \*nods\*<br>

 Sting?
 Probably feels cool after a laceration with...ohh there was some acid.
 Definitely should be cooler.
-According the her gene-nexus data, she has cells which neutralize foreign acid....incredible.
+Applying the medae wash.
+According the her gene-nexus data, her body creates cells which can neutralize foreign acid.
+She is a piece of art, commissioned and rendered for the life of a legionate, not unlike me.

 Prix: "Your wound was a deep laceration, do you know what hit you?"<br>
 Shemeshea: "A flyer, with a talon"<br>

-"There was some acid, but your body was able to neutralized it.
-You are healing now and should be in fighting shape within a setadex (~ 16 minutes) and back to full strength within a cal cycle (~ 1 day).
+"There was some acid, but your body neutralized it.
+I've applied a medae wash that is rebuilding your tissue.
+You should be in gunning shape within a setadex (~ 16 minutes) and back to full strength within a cal cycle (~ 1 day).
 Try to avoid operating heavy weapons until them"<br>
 Shemeshea: "I'll try not to..."

 Prix: "Any questions?"<br>
 Shemeshea: \*shakes her head, her eyes staying on Prix's face\*

-Her heart rates are going down, vitals are sable, wound is reacting well.
+Her heart rates are going down, vitals are stable, wound is reacting well.
 Almost time to say goodbye.
 Those dark eyes; black discs with iris rings that looked made from living dark amethyst; also still dilated; I think it takes more than the pain drugs to explain...oh shadt!
 How long was I staring at her eyes!?

 Might as well say something, as long as shes still checked-in as an injury they had a private channel.
 Breath deep.